-Advicenow is an independent, not for profit website providing helpful information on rights and legal issues (www.advicenow.org.uk).
+awforlife Advicenow is an independent, not for profit website providing helpful Foundation for Public Legal Education information on rights and legal issues (www.advicenow.org.uk).

 Advicenow is part of Law for Life.
 Law for Life is a charity dedicated to ensuring that people have the knowledge, confidence and skills needed to deal with law-related issues.